Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Reusing of Solved ER Tasks

 We consider the following distribution tests to determine if the similarities of a feature $f$ for the problems $p_{k,l}$ and $p_{m,n}$ are drawn from a similar distribution.

-\textit{Kolmogorow-Smirnow-Test}.
-The Kolmogorov-Smirnov test~\cite{hollander2013ks} measures the maximum distance between the cumulative distribution functions $CDF^f_{k,l}$ and $CDF^f_{m,n}$ considering a certain feature $f$ of the \ac{er} tasks $p_{k,l}$ and $p_{m,n}$.
+\textbf{Kolmogorow-Smirnow-Test.} This test~\cite{hollander2013ks} measures the maximum distance between the cumulative distribution functions $CDF^f_{k,l}$ and $CDF^f_{m,n}$ considering a certain feature $f$ of the \ac{er} tasks $p_{k,l}$ and $p_{m,n}$.
 The test statistic is defined by the supremum of the absolute difference between the two cumulative distribution functions given by~\Cref{eq:ks}.

-\textit{Wasserstein distance}.
-The Wasserstein distance~\cite{villani2009ws} measures the cost to transform a distribution $Q$ into a distribution $W$.
+\textbf{Wasserstein distance.} This distance~\cite{villani2009ws} measures the cost to transform a distribution $Q$ into a distribution $W$.
 In our case, we consider the distributions $d^f_{k,l}$ and $d^f_{m,n}$ given by two column vectors for a feature $f$ of the entity resolution problems $p_{k,l}$, resp. $p_{m,n}$.
 Using these column vectors, the corresponding cumulative distribution functions $CDF^f_{k,l}$ and $CDF^f_{m,n}$ are calculated and adapted to the same size if the column-wise feature vectors have different dimensions.
 The Wasserstein distance is the sum of the absolute differences between corresponding elements of $CDF^f_{k,l}$ and $CDF^f_{m,n}$, illustrated in~\Cref{eq:wd}.

-\textit{Population stability index}.
-The population stability index~\cite{siddiqi2005psi} quantifies covariate shifts between two univariate distributions $d^f_{k,l}$ and $d^f_{m,n}$.
+\textbf{Population stability index.} This index~\cite{siddiqi2005psi} quantifies covariate shifts between two univariate distributions $d^f_{k,l}$ and $d^f_{m,n}$.
 Each distribution is split into bins $B_{k,l}$ and $B_{m,n}$ where the proportion $prop(b^i_{k,l})$ resp. $prop(b^i_{m,n})$ of similarities for the bins is determined.
 The index is defined as follows, where 100 is a commonly used number of bins $|B|$:

-The resulting distances of the features between two \ac{er} problems $p_{k,l}$ and $p_{m,n}$ are transformed into similarities and averaged as $sim_p$.
+The resulting univariate distances of the features between two \ac{er} problems $p_{k,l}$ and $p_{m,n}$ are transformed into similarities and averaged as $sim_p$.
 Due to the different importance of similarity features, we weigh the average by utilizing the standard deviation of a similarity feature vector to consider the discriminative power of these features.

+\textbf{Classifier two-sample test.} In addition to univariate distance measures, we employ a classifier two-sample test for multivariate distribution analysis~\cite{Lopez2016C2T}.
+The core idea is to train a classification model to distinguish between two datasets.
+If the distributions are similar, the classifier’s accuracy will be low, indicating that it struggles to differentiate between samples from the two datasets.
+We use the F1 score~\cite{Christen2023csur} to address the skewness according to the size of \ac{er} tasks.
+We define $sim_p$ as the inverse F1 score.